ptrandev/swift-encoder/README.md

 # swift-ffmpeg [wip]
-A fire-and-forget shell script that encodes multiple video and audio files with ffmpeg.
+A fire-and-forget shell script that encodes multiple video files with ffmpeg.

 ___